jphalimi/PythonForMIC/Doc/extending/newtypes.rst

    the call is ``obj1('hello')``, then *arg1* is ``obj1``.

 #. *arg2* is a tuple containing the arguments to the call.
 You can use
-   :c:func:`PyArg_ParseTuple` to extract the arguments.
+   :cfunc:`PyArg_ParseTuple` to extract the arguments.

 #. *arg3* is a dictionary of keyword arguments that were passed.
 If this is
-   non-*NULL* and you support keyword arguments, use :c:func:`PyArg_ParseTupleAndKeywords` to extract the arguments.
+   non-*NULL* and you support keyword arguments, use :cfunc:`PyArg_ParseTupleAndKeywords` to extract the arguments.
 If you do not want to support keyword arguments and this is non-*NULL*, raise a :exc:`TypeError` with a message saying that keyword arguments are not supported.